Teen Social Anxiety Disorder Description

 Paradigm San Francisco

 At Paradigm San Francisco, we provide residential teen treatment for teens struggling with a number of different substance abuse and mental health conditions, including Teen Social Anxiety Disorder.
-At Paradigm San Francisco, all of our treatment plans are designed individually, taking into consideration each teen’s unique needs, goals, symptoms, and strengths.
+All of our treatment plans are designed individually, taking into consideration each teen’s unique needs, goals, symptoms, and strengths.
 While in teen social anxiety disorder treatment at Paradigm San Francisco, all teens undergo individual therapy sessions every day, in addition to numerous other therapeutic groups and activities.
 Paradigm San Francisco is rated one of the leading teen treatment centers in the country.